COMP2150-24s1/level-design-assessment-charlieadam1903/README.md

 You should conclude by highlighting a specific example of an encounter, or another aspect of your level design, that could be improved through further iterative design.

 The very backbone of this level is in its iterative design, frankly.
 Through both playtester observation and cumulative ideation, the level has been through perhaps ten iterations.
 These were all tweaked for balance, experience, and variety as well as how well they made use of the mechanics taught earlier.
-Below are a few selected examples from the DocImages folder of how things changed through development:
+Below are a few selected examples from the DocImages folder of how things changed through development (context captions provided in alts):
 ![discarded arena-style platform fight encounter ](DocImages/discarded-concept-1.jpeg)
 ![modified discarded arena with a giant chomper ](DocImages/discarded-concept-7.jpeg)
 ![bullet-triggered moving platform drops a health box ](DocImages/discarded-concept-2.jpeg)